mromerom/CS4330-FinalProject/Topics/Singleton/templateMDFile.md

 <br></br>
 ### Practice Your Knowledge!
-To practice this new knowledge, can you solve the answers to Q1-3 in the Java sample code (and Q6-10 in the Swift example code)?
+To practice this new knowledge, can you solve the answers to Q1-3 in the Java sample code (and Q4-7 in the Swift example code)?
 Try running the Java and Swift programs!
 (Hint: Q3 is outlined in the code following it, i.e. the thread-safe code example)

-#### Q1
+#### Q1 (Q4 swift)
 ```java
 // Q1: what will the following functions print
 //      out if we make a second runner?